risan/risanbagja.com-depricated/src/posts/2017-11-29-upgrade-ssh-key-to-ed25519.md

   width: 1200
   height: 839
 ---
-If you're a DevOps engineer or a web developer like me, there's a good chance that you're already familiar and using the SSH key authentication on a daily basis.
+If you're a DevOps engineer or a web developer, there's a good chance that you're already familiar and using the SSH key authentication on a daily basis.
 Whether it's for logging into the remote server or when pushing your commit to the remote repository.
 It provides us with better security than the traditional password-based authentication.

 But, when is the last time you created or upgraded your SSH key?
 And did you use the latest recommended public-key algorithm?
 If it was more than five years ago and you generated your SSH key with the default options, you probably ended up using RSA algorithm with key-size less than 2048 bits long.